ChorusOne/opus-pool-sdk/book/guide/1-installation.md

 ## Utilizing wagmi Hooks for Wallet Interactions

 [Wagmi][wagmi] provides a variety of hooks that make it simple to interact with user wallets and perform blockchain transactions.
-These hooks simplify the process of integrating web3 functionalities into our application.
+These hooks simplify the process of integrating web3 functionalities into your application.

 **Let's look at how we can use some of these hooks:**